October 2015 Questions and Results

 - Consider having the students complete the assessment in the Testing Center.
 The instructor can then monitor participation and provide a few extra-credit points for a class.

-- Have the assessment completed by second year students.
+- Have the assessment completed by second-year students.

 - Using a small incentive for all students instead of one large chance drawing for one student to win.
-Example – free soda or drink from bookstore.
-Maybe it won’t make a difference, but might be worth a try.
+Example – free soda or drink from the bookstore.
+Maybe it won’t make a difference, but it might be worth a try.

 - When looking at data results, we should break results into two groups:

 - Students that have attended a minimum of three semesters – closer to graduation.